 So what to make of this murky affair?

 Firstly, others are clearly using BP – the messenger – as a proxy for their own battles.
-Hence, the PR community, in particular the Public Relations Consultants Association, needs to be wary of falling into a well-laid trap designed to trigger our PC sensitivities out of context, in ignorance of the political realities in South Africa.
+Hence, the PR community, in particular the Public Relations and Communications Association, needs to be wary of falling into a well-laid trap designed to trigger our PC sensitivities out of context, in ignorance of the political realities in South Africa.

 Secondly, we should also consider that the PR agency’s founder, Tim Bell, accused Bell Pottinger of scapegoating Victoria Geoghegan, who has been fired, while three other PR pros remain suspended pending an investigation.
 The ethical response when things like this go wrong would be for bosses to take the blame for their juniors’ faults.
 Also, Bell says he told BP to refuse the account on the grounds that the Gupta family were too risky to represent.
 However, according to the FT, his account is denied by Bell Pottinger.